 - Check town for permits on renovations

 - Ask questions

-When it comes to a water test I don't hold back.
-I recommend to do the best tests that you're home Inspector can do.
-In New Hampshire we have high radon so I always suggest to have that test done as well.
+When it comes to a water test I don’t hold back.
+I recommend doing the best tests that you’re home Inspector can do.
+In New Hampshire, we have high radon so I always suggest having that test done as well.

 You would be surprised at how many people don’t really worry about the water.
 I have drilled many wells as a builder and I can tell you the water can change within a year.
 I had one well that had great water and a year later it was full of arsenic and iron.

 It can also be very expensive to treat different things in the water. if you’re going to do an air system to mitigate radon in the water those systems can run anywhere between 5k – 10k.

 Read more about Water Testing.
 I also have a great blog post that talks about if you should have a water softener in your home.

 I can’t tell you the number of times I’m at an inspection and I ask the buyer if they are getting an inspection done of the septic system.
 The answer to this question a lot of the time is “the sellers told me they’ve already had it pumped”.
 The difference between septic being pumped and an actual inspection are two different things.